ClickUp pricing 2026: Free vs paid plans side by side

 The Business plan offers crucial upgrades for mid-sized teams, including Google SSO, unlimited "Teams," advanced automations, and workload management.
 These features provide better security, organization, and resource allocation than the Unlimited plan.

-The blog highlights that ClickUp’s pricing can be complex and unpredictable, especially with sudden billing changes related to user roles.
-Alternatives like eesel AI aim for more transparent, predictable models without per-resolution fees or unexpected charges.
+ClickUp pricing can be complex and unpredictable, especially with sudden billing changes tied to user roles and the new credit-metered AI.
+Alternatives like eesel AI aim for more transparent, predictable models without per-resolution fees or surprise charges, so your resolution rate can climb without your bill doing the same.

 While tempting, the "everything app" approach often leads to feature bloat, performance issues, and complex pricing, making it challenging to use as a reliable, central knowledge base.
-Knowledge can become trapped and hard to access for specific functions like customer support AI.
+Knowledge can become trapped and hard to access for specific functions like a knowledge base chatbot or a customer-facing AI agent.

 Article by